The Process Timeline

 - Between 26 September and 14 December 2012 a further verification process was followed to ensure that all legal steps and requirements are correctly and adequately followed.

-The proposed centre will belong to the Trust, but will be on land made available by the Cape Agulhas Municipality, through the Fishermen’s Union.
-The Trust will manage the centre for the benefit of the whole fishing community.
-They are the beneficiaries of the Trust, according to the Trust Deed filed with the Master of the High Court.
-Should the Trust ever cease to function, the building would only pass on to another organization or institution which has the whole of the fishing community of Arniston as its beneficiary.
-Thus, in an extraordinarily long and complicated process, a forgotten piece of land that had no zoning rights is now being reclaimed for productive use by the community.
-It is especially agreeable that this is possible through the efforts of many people in various organizations, including the Cape Agulhas Municipality, the Fishermen’s Union, SAHRA, as well as various donors and many others.
+The proposed centre be built on land made available by the Cape Agulhas Municipality, to the Fishermen’s Union.
+The Trust will assist, the local fishing community are the beneficiaries of the Trust.
+Should the Trust ever cease to function, the building could only pass on to another organization or institution which has the whole of the fishing community of Arniston as its beneficiary.
+In a long and complicated process, a forgotten piece of unused, vacant land will now find productive use to benefit the community.
+This is now possible through the efforts of many people in various organizations, including the Cape Agulhas Municipality, the Fishermen’s Union, SAHRA, and many others.

 2 October 2013: Letter to the friends of Fish House

 In July 2013, Mr. Robert Haarburger applied for an interdict to prevent the Cape Agulhas Municipality from transferring erf 758 to the Fishermen’s Union for the use of Fish House.
 Yesterday, previous Council and Municipal decisions were set aside, to llow the Municipality to redo the process.
 In the new process, the Municipality will correct administrative errors.